NBA Rumors: Kevin Durant To Knicks Seen As Likely

 Meanwhile, according to a tweet by NBC‘s Tommy Beer, The Ringer‘s Bill Simmons appeared this week on Mike Francesca’s WFAN radio show and also stated that he would “bet the house” on Durant signing with New York.

 The 30-year-old Durant currently plays for the Golden State Warriors, where he is in his third season; the team has won NBA championships in his first two years.
-Prior to Golden State, Durant played for the Oklahoma City Thunder, as well as one season with that franchise’s predecessor, the Seattle SuperSonics.
+Prior to Golden State, Durant played for the Oklahoma City Thunder, including one season where the franchise was still known as the Seattle SuperSonics.
 Durant, a native of Maryland, has never played for a team in the Eastern Conference.

 What will it be, KD? (via @sheridanhoops) https://t.co/9odbgl3E4e